GARCH-Conditional Beta

 Advantages

-- Smooth estimates: Produces smoother time-varying beta series than rolling-window approaches.
+- Smooth time variation: It can produce smoother beta paths than rolling-window methods.

 Limitations

-- Model specification: Results depend on the choice of GARCH variant (BEKK vs. DCC vs. CCC), and model misspecification can lead to biased beta estimates.
+- Model specification: Results depend on the chosen GARCH family and can be sensitive to misspecification.

 References